AdaCore/gnatstudio/docs/users_guide/extending.rst

 Redirecting the output to specific windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the output of all python commands is displayed in the Python console.
-However, you might want in some cases to create other windows in GPS for this output.
+By default, GPS displays the output of all Python commands in the Python console.
+However, you might, in some cases, want to create other windows in GPS for this output.
 This can be done in one of two ways:

 * Define a new action

-  If the whole output of your script should be redirected to the same window, or if the script will only be used interactively through a menu or a key binding, the easiest way is to create a new XML action, and redirect the output, as in::
+  If the entire output of your script should be redirected to the same window or if the script is used interactively through a menu or a key binding, the easiest way is to create a new XML action and redirect its output, as in::

     <?xml version="1.0" ?>